Unsteady aerodynamic theory and experiments of hovering membrane wings: Methodology

 \subsection{Theoretical model}

-We consider a membrane aerofoil of thickness $h$ that is held by supports at a distance $c=2b$ from the leading to the trailing edge.
-The membrane is immersed in a uniform inviscid incompressible flow of fluid density $\rho$ and variable speed $U(t)$ at an angle of attack $\alpha$, as encountered by an aerofoil section along the span of a hovering membrane wing (see figure~\ref{fig:Exp_model_intro}b).
+We consider a thin membrane aerofoil that is held by supports at a distance $c=2b$ from the leading to the trailing edge.
+The membrane is immersed in a uniform inviscid incompressible flow of fluid density $\rho$ and variable speed $U(t)$ at an angle of attack $\alpha$ (see figure~\ref{fig:TheoreticalModel}b), as encountered by an aerofoil section along the span of a hovering membrane wing (figures~\ref{fig:Exp_model_intro}b and \ref{fig:TheoreticalModel}a).
 The unsteady lift acting on the membrane aerofoil is derived here assuming small membrane deformation $(|y_x|\ll 1)$ and attached flow at high angles of attack.
 These assumptions are justified by the experimental results of \cite{gehrke_highly_2025}, in which unsteady membrane deformation was shown to suppress the formation of leading edge vortices and flow separation, even at angles of attack as high as $55^\circ$ for large parts of the flapping cycle (see figures~\ref{fig:Exp_model_intro}d and \ref{fig:Exp_model_intro}f).

 Under the above assumptions, the normal velocity along the aerofoil due to membrane deformation (normalised by $U(t)$) becomes \be w_{a_d}(\eta,x) = -\cos{\alpha}\, y_x (\eta,x) - y_\eta (\eta,x) , \qquad x\in \left(-1,1\right), \ee where $x$ is a coordinate along the chord, $y$ denotes the membrane profile, $\eta=\int_0^t V(t')\md t'$ is the distance travelled by the aerofoil in terms of semi-chord lengths, $V(t)=U(t)/\overline{U}$ is the nondimensional freestream velocity, and $\overline{U}$ is the mean freestream velocity.
 The above change of variables from the standard use of time $t$ to the travelling distance $\eta$, first introduced by \cite{wu1971_part1}, allows the derivation of closed-form expressions for the unsteady aerodynamic load and the resulting lift coefficient in cases of variable freestream velocity, as detailed below.
-Note that for a constant freestream velocity we obtain ${V(t)=1}$ and $\eta(t)=t$, and the generalised solution presented here will converge to the solution of \cite{Tiomkin2022} in cases of small angles of attack.
+Note that for a constant freestream velocity we obtain ${V(t)=1}$ and $\eta(t) = t$, and the generalised solution presented here will converge to the solution of \cite{Tiomkin2022} in cases of small angles of attack.